English

 Aboga-Liao, Atty Joanna Marie.
 “Siam’s Foreign Policy and Diplomacy during Colonial Period.”

-This paper mainly focuses on the foreign policy of Siam and its relations to the other foreign powers during the colonial period.
-Paper explains Siam’s working towards avoiding the colonialism by undertaking imperial relation that has conquered the neighbors, those who once were its trade partners.
+This paper mainly focuses on the foreign policy of Siam and its relations with other foreign powers during the colonial period.
+The paper explains that Siam is working towards avoiding colonialism by undertaking imperial relations that have conquered its neighbours, who once were its trade partners.
 It was Mongkut who started up the country for trade with other countries.
 He knew that in order for his country to prosper, he had to sacrifice something.
 Siam proved to be a buffer state because of the policies and domestic reforms implemented.
-Mongkut and Chulalongkorn knew exactly about the condition of their neighboring states.
-This knowledge has led them to foresee the number of sacrifices they have to give for their country to prosper.
+Mongkut and Chulalongkorn knew exactly about the conditions in their neighbouring states.
+This knowledge has led them to foresee the number of sacrifices they have to make for their country to prosper.
 In the end, Siamese foreign policy was a play of self-preservation.

 The Second Empire and Siam

 In the grand ceremony of Sal de Bal, Napoleon received a Siamese embassy that involved the possession of ambassadors, lavishing gifts and sumptuous gifts.
-After 5 years Franco-Siamese treaty of friendship was signed.
-A ceremony held where they invited French translator (Father la Renaudie) so that he can translate what is being said in the ceremony.
-The purpose of the ceremony was to re-establish the diplomatic relation between Siam which is now known as Thailand and France.
-Such relations between Siam and Louis XIV began to fight Dutch trading powers and its east India company around the Indian ocean.
-However, till nineteenth-century Siam remained cut off from the western powers.
-The treaty signed with France was redefined where the import-export duties were in favor of western power traders.
+After five years, the Franco-Siamese Treaty of Friendship was signed.
+A ceremony was held where they invited a French translator (Father la Renaudie) so that he could translate what was being said in the ceremony.
+The purpose of the ceremony was to re-establish the diplomatic relation between Siam, which is now known as Thailand, and France.
+Such relations between Siam and Louis XIV began to fight Dutch trading powers and its East India Company around the Indian Ocean.
+However, till the nineteenth century, Siam remained cut off from the Western powers.
+The treaty signed with France was redefined where the import-export duties were in favour of Western power traders.
 This redesigned treaty also removed the monopolies held by senior officials of Siam.
-In 1850’s, the signing of treaties let European merchants develop large merchant population in Siam.
+In the 1850s, the signing of treaties allowed European merchants to develop a large merchant population in Siam.

 Aphornsuvan, Thanet.
 “The West and Siam’s quest for modernity: Siamese responses to nineteenth-century American missionaries.”
 South East Asia Research 17, no. 3 (2009): 401-431.

-The paper investigates the encounters that held in nineteenth-century between westerners and Siamese.
-It has been contended by the author that the westerner dis possessed superior western knowledge which makes it western as such, but rather it was an outcome of the Siamese elite political powers with reference to its intellectual and physical powers.
-The Buddhist political ideas and the truth of Thervada Buddhism were the key sources on which the adoption of western knowledge has been measured.
-Western information and science have hence given the administering classes with the cutting edge decrement of both, the western information and science, and the world.
-All things considered, the strong determination of Siamese social relations eventually avoided total modernization and innovation in this manner finished up in the hands of the elite and did not amplify to the more extensive people.
+The paper investigates the encounters that were held in the nineteenth century between Westerners and the Siamese.
+It has been contended by the author that the Westerner does not possess superior Western knowledge, which makes it Western as such, but rather, it was an outcome of the Siamese elite political powers with reference to its intellectual and physical powers.
+The Buddhist political ideas and the truth of Theravada Buddhism were the key sources on which the adoption of Western knowledge has been measured.
+Western information and science have hence given the administering classes with the cutting edge decrement of both Western information and science and the world.
+All things considered, the strong determination of Siamese social relations eventually avoided total modernization and innovation, which, in this manner, finished up in the hands of the elite and did not amplify to the more extensive people.

 Riello, Giorgio. “‘With Great Pomp and Magnificence.’”
 Chapter.
 In Global Gifts: The Material Culture of Diplomacy in Early Modern Eurasia, edited by Zoltán Biedermann, Anne Gerritsen, and Giorgio Riello, 235–65.
 Studies in Comparative World History.
 Cambridge: Cambridge University Press, 2017. doi:10.1017/9781108233880.011.

-In September 1686 Louis XIV of France welcomed the ambassadors of King Siam with great honor.
-This paper considers the role played by the Siamese gifts and its nature which was unique.
+In September 1686, Louis XIV of France welcomed the ambassadors of King Siam with great honour.
+This paper considers the role played by the Siamese gifts and their nature, which was unique.
 As the precious metals presented as gifts can be turned into currency if needed, this is why they were precious.
-The paper shows how this exchange was just one of the series of exchanges made with the embassies.
-Though these gifts have been the key sources in building up a healthy relationship between France and Siam (Thailand).
-The book Global gifts explore the role that art and material goods played in political exchanges and diplomatic relations between Europe, Asia, and Africa in the early modern world.
-Global Gifts established new parameters for studying the asthetic and material culture of Eurasian relations before 1800.
+The paper shows how this exchange was just one of a series of exchanges made with the embassies.
+These gifts have been the key sources in building up a healthy relationship between France and Siam (Thailand).
+The book Global Gifts explores the role that art and material goods played in political exchanges and diplomatic relations between Europe, Asia, and Africa in the early modern world.
+Global Gifts established new parameters for studying the aesthetic and material culture of Eurasian relations before 1800.

 End Notes